glener10/authentication/documentation/nextFeatures.md

-Save encrypted password
+documentation new route findUser test findUser by id test dto find user test controller find user

 documentation of CreateUser?
 C1 model?
 Login: Use JWT, Go routine and channels https://www.youtube.com/watch?v=jr6nbTALUAA&ab_channel=Yuri Interceptor/Guard of request for private routes to check JWT Account Update (Logged): Do not allow invalid email, do not allow weak password, do not allow repeated email